nokau/Barotrauma-zht-edited/README.md

 - Main menu UI
 - Gameplay UI
 - Partial Submarine Editor UI
-- In-game nteractable devices, items
+- In-game interactable devices, items
 - Events and missions
 - NPC Conversations

 ### Notes:
-- I left most of the character, location names within missions and events un-translated, since all the generated names are not transleted either.
+- I left most of the character, location names within missions and events un-translated since all the generated names are not translated either.
-- I left these ship names un-translated: Binyip, Selkie, Kastrull, Herja.
+- I left these ship names un-translated: Bunyip, Muikku, Selkie, Kastrull, Herja.
 - Very different translated names for the items and devices.

 ### The files: